-The sale will be taxable to us.
-We estimate a taxable gain from the sale of approximately \$292,000.
+Generally, as the expected sale proceeds of \$51.2 million exceed Zapata's original purchase price of \$47.8 million, the sale will be taxable to us.
+Adjusting for transaction closing costs and changes in the tax basis, we estimate a taxable gain from the sale of approximately \$292,000.
 Because we have existing loss carryforwards, we do not anticipate that we will pay any income taxes related to the sale.
-In addition, there will be no direct federal income tax consequences to the holders of Zapata common stock resulting from the sale.
+In addition, there will be no direct federal income tax consequences to the holders of Zapata common stock.
 See "THE PROPOSED SALE OF SAFETY COMPONENTS SHARES -- Federal Income Tax Consequences."